9th Apr 2026

 1. Aesthetic proportions of the nose and face

 2. Functional benefits.
-By reshaping the nostril wall, it can improve nasal airflow and can ease breathing difficulties
+By reshaping the nostril wall, it can lead to functional improvement by enhancing nasal airflow and easing breathing difficulties.

 3. For those who have experienced previous surgeries or facial trauma, alar base reduction can restore symmetry